IIIF/api/source/api/annex/notes/design_patterns.md

 IIIF specifications are designed to work seamlessly with modern web caching infrastructure.
 The specifications will ensure that representations can be trivially cached by intermediate systems without loss of fidelity or function.

-This decision was made for performance and simplicity of implementation, and results from the previous principles.
+The intent of adopting this principle is ensure performance and simplicity of implementation, and results from the previous principles.

 ### 2.7.
 Follow Linked Data Principles